tomliraz/image-manipulator/README.md

 # Image Manipulator
-A Minesweeper-style game with a graphical interface in C++.
+A program that manipulates images at the pixel level in C++.